 - i.
 The Flow Way System is intended to provide fish and wildlife habitat in addition to its other functions.
-In order to promote use by wildlife, wading birds, and in particular endangered species such as the wood stork, the system must be designed and managed to provide wading bird feeding areas and healthy fish populations. - Except where a narrower canal-like cross-section is appropriate (see Figure 3-13), all portions of the system must be designed with littoral shelves designed to concentrate fish in isolated depressions at the lowest seasonal water levels. - iii.
+In order to promote use by wildlife, wading birds, and in particular endangered species such as the wood stork, the system must be designed and managed to provide wading bird feeding areas and healthy fish populations. - ii.
+A vegetated and functional littoral zone shall be established as part of the Flow Way System.
+Prior to construction of the surface water management system for any phase of a project, the developer shall prepare a design and management plan for the littoral zone that will be established as part of these systems.
+The littoral zone established shall consist entirely of native vegetation and shall be maintained as part of the water management system.
+As a minimum, 20 square feet of vegetated littoral zone per linear foot of shoreline shall be established as part of the water management system.
+This area of vegetated littoral zone habitat shall be located such that no less than 50 percent of the total shoreline of the Flow Way System is buffered by littoral zone habitat.
+Littoral zone habitat shall be a minimum width of 20 feet and a minimum of 25% of the shoreline shall be designed as a wide littoral zone habitat a minimum of 60 feet in width (see Figures 3-14 and 3-15).
+For example, 100 feet of shoreline requires 2,000 square feet of littoral zone along at least 50 feet of the Flow Way edge; 25 feet of the 50 feet of shoreline with littoral zone must be 60 feet wide.
+Except where a narrower canal-like cross-section is appropriate (see Figure 3-13), all portions of the system must be designed with littoral shelves designed to concentrate fish in isolated depressions at the lowest seasonal water levels. iii.
 Where littoral shelves are provided, a minimum of 25 percent of the system's edges must be designed with wide littoral areas no less than 100 feet wide (see Figures 3-14 and 3-15).
 These littoral areas are considered part of the Flow Way System and are not eligible for the higher multiplier offered for restored native habitat by the TDR program.
 The remaining edges of the flow way must include a shallow water littoral shelf at least 15 feet wide and an average of 25 feet wide.